-Note: This procedure is not appropriate to use for the fit testing of particulate respirators.
-If used to fit test particulate respirators, the respirator must have an organic vapor filter.
+Note: This procedure is not appropriate to use for the fit testing of particulate respirators unless the particulate cartridges can be replaced with organic vapor cartridges for the duration of the test.

 (a) Odor Threshold Screening.
 Odor threshold screening, done without wearing a respirator, is to determine if the individual tested can detect the odor of isoamyl acetate at low levels.